fwyc0573/Mailer/README.md

 # Mailer

-My undergraduate work (award grade A), a music website for email sending, implemented by PHP.
+My undergraduate work (grade A awarded), a music website for email sending, implemented by PHP.

 This experiment relies on Google WEB SPEECH API, through PHP, JS, HTML language to write a professional email sending webpage that can realize Text-to-speech, speech recognition, save mailbox content, save sending object, can realize single sending or group sending function.